frdmn/mahlzeit.app-backend/README.md

 mahlzeit-backend (WIP)
 ======================

-Backend for Mahlzeit.app - Order/booking Management for iWelt/Krick lunchbreak lunches, delivered by our local Butchery.
+Backend for Mahlzeit.app - Order/booking Management for iWelt/Krick lunchbreak lunches, delivered by our local Butchery (not kidding!).
 Work in progress!

 ### Requirements